tc39/notes/es9/2018-03/mar-21.md

 DE: please add your item to the queue

-RJE: justin

-we already have own private field, it

-RJE: Justin?

 JRL: We already have staticaly owned fields with static methods.
 I could assign a static property that is a function.
 Disallowing static fields is only disallowing a very common pattern.

 DE: ... for example we don't allow proptype field, there's no syntax for doing it.
 Whatever we do as programmer we always are opinionted.